Desperate Housewives: Premise

-The fourth season premiered on September 30, 2007, and its main mystery revolves around new neighbor Katherine Mayfair (Dana Delany) and her family, who return to Wisteria Lane after twelve years away.
-Lynette battles cancer; the newlywed—but unhappy—Gabrielle starts an affair with her ex-husband Carlos; Susan and Mike enjoy life as a married couple and learn that they are expecting a child; Bree fakes a pregnancy and plans to raise her teenage daughter's illegitimate child as her own; and Edie schemes to hold on to her new love, Carlos, who has moved in with Mike as an interim arrangement.
+The fourth season premiered on September 30, 2007, and its main mystery revolves around new neighbor Katherine Mayfair (Dana Delany) and her family, who return to Wisteria Lane after 12 years away.
+Lynette battles cancer; the newlywed—but unhappy—Gabrielle starts an affair with her ex-husband Carlos; Susan and Mike enjoy life as a married couple and learn that they are expecting a child; Bree fakes a pregnancy on behalf of her daughter (Danielle Van de Kamp) and plans to raise her teenage daughter's illegitimate child as her own; and Edie schemes to hold on to her new love, Carlos, who has moved in with Mike as an interim arrangement.
 A gay couple from Chicago—Lee McDermott (Kevin Rahm) and Bob Hunter (Tuc Watkins)—become residents of Wisteria Lane.
 A tornado threatens to destroy everything, and everyone, that the housewives hold dear.
-In the closing minutes the characters and their story have flashed forward by five years.
+In the closing minutes, the characters and their story have flashed forward by five years.

 The fifth season premiered on September 28, 2008, with the time period jumping forward five years after the previous season, with some flashbacks to events which happened between the two periods.
 The season mystery revolves around Edie's new husband, Dave Williams (Neal McDonough), who is looking for revenge on someone on Wisteria Lane (later revealed to be Mike because of a road accident Mike and Susan were involved in that killed Dave's wife and daughter).
 Susan and Mike are divorced due to the accident putting pressure on their marriage.
-Susan deals with being a single mother and having a new romance with her painter, while Mike starts dating Katherine.
+Susan deals with being a single mother to son MJ Delfino, and having a new romance with her painter, while Mike starts dating Katherine.
 Lynette and Tom learn that their now teenage son Porter is having an affair with a married woman whose husband's nightclub burns down with all of Wisteria Lane's neighbors inside.
-Gabrielle struggles with Carlos' blindness, triggered in a injury during the tornado in season 4; two overweight young daughters; and a financial crisis.
-Bree and Orson have marriage problems because Bree had pressurized Orson into doing time in prison for running over Mike and he resents her.
+Gabrielle struggles with Carlos' blindness, triggered in an injury during the tornado in season 4; two overweight young daughters, Juanita and Celia; and a financial crisis.
+Bree and Orson have marriage problems because Bree had pressured Orson into doing time in prison for running over Mike and he resents her.
 She has become too focused on her career as a successful cookbook writer and caterer, and her daughter Danielle had come to claim back her son while Orson was in prison.
 Edie dies of electrocution after a car crash, before she can expose Dave's motives moments after she discovers his secret.